216 Entitlement to Priority [R-07.2022]

 When the claim to priority and the certified copy of the foreign application are received while the application is pending before the examiner, the examiner generally makes no examination of the papers except to see that they contain no obvious formal defects and correspond in number, date and country to the application identified in the application data sheet for an application filed on or after September 16, 2012, or oath or declaration or application data sheet for an application filed prior to September 16, 2012.
 In addition, for original applications filed under 35 U.S.C.
 111(a) (other than design applications) and international applications entering the national stage under 35 U.S.C.
 371, the examiner should make sure that the claim for foreign priority is timely.
 Examiners may use form paragraph 2.21.01 to notify applicant that the foreign priority claim is untimely.
 See also MPEP § 214.03.

-The subject matter of the application is not examined to determine whether the applicant is actually entitled to the benefit of the foreign filing date on the basis of the disclosure thereof.
-The only times during ex parte prosecution that the examiner considers the merits of an applicant’s claim of priority is when a reference is found with an effective date between the date of the foreign filing and the date of filing in the United States and when an interference situation is under consideration.
+The subject matter of the application is not examined to determine whether the applicant is actually entitled to the benefit of the foreign filing date on the basis of the disclosure thereof unless such determination is required for patentability reasons.
+For example, the examiner considers the merits of an applicant’s claim of priority when a reference is found with an effective date between the date of the foreign filing and the date of filing in the United States, when determining whether a reference's prior art date is within the grace period for the application under examination, and when an interference situation is under consideration.
 If at the time of making an action the examiner has found such an intervening reference, the examiner simply rejects whatever claims may be considered unpatentable thereover, without paying any attention to the priority date (assuming the certified copy of the priority papers has not yet been filed).
 The applicant in reply may argue the rejection if it is of such a nature that it can be argued, or present the foreign papers for the purpose of overcoming the date of the reference.
 If the applicant argues the reference, the examiner, in the next action in the application, may specifically require the foreign papers to be filed in addition to repeating the rejection if it is still considered applicable, or the examiner may merely continue the rejection.

 Form paragraph 2.19 may be used in this instance.